joanFaseDev/Round2/A.quote-guess/README.md

 - [] Add a 'gray' color style to 'quote' or 'author' data when they can't be clicked.
 - [X] Create a function to remove all previous visual feedbacks before adding new ones.
 - [X] If there are no more quotes/authors in the pool THEN the game is over and the result can be compute.
+- [X] Error: The feedback style on quote elements is active even when the user has to pick an author.
+The style need to be set ONLY when the user has to pick a quote.
+Same logic for author elements.
+- [X] Error: The feedback style is also applied to the elements in the 'answer' pool.
+The style need to be applied only on the elements that can actually be clicked to not confuse the user.
-- [] If a quote or an author is clicked:
+- [X] If a quote or an author is clicked:
     - [X] The element is clone then placed within a special container with a dedicated style.
 The original element is removed from the DOM.
     - [X] Refactor the code to clone and display the clicked elements.
-    - [] All other quotes/authors (depending on what type of data the user has clicked) are disabled and can't be clicked until an author/quote has been associated.
+    - [X] All other quotes/authors (depending on what type of data the user has clicked) are disabled and can't be clicked until an author/quote has been associated.
     - [X] Once quote and author have been selected they're horizontally aligned in the container.
-    - [] Then the user can once again select a quote or author in the elements left in the columns.
+    - [X] Then the user can once again select a quote or author in the elements left in the columns.
+- [] Once an 'author' element has been clicked, associate it with the previously clicked 'quote' element and store the date.
+- [] When the game is over, compare each pair 'quote'/'author' chose by the user to the corresponding 'quote'/'author' in the quote file.
+- [] For each good answer, the user get a point.
+- [] Good and bad answers have a different style (plus an icon associated) to make it obvious to the user which answer was wrong and which one was right.
+- [] Once the game is over, display the score and ask the user if it wants to play again.

 ## Links
 [Sass Basics](https://sass-lang.com/guide/)